back

 Focus on the Situation, Not the Person

-It’s crucial to separate the person from the issue at hand when giving constructive criticism.
+It’s important to separate the person from the issue at hand when giving constructive criticism.
 This approach ensures that the recipient doesn’t feel personally attacked and remains open to feedback.
 Address the action, behavior, or work at hand, rather than making personal judgments.

 • Avoid: “You are disorganized.”